google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 In this example we set the fetch request method to HEAD using the `init` parameter.
 HEAD requests are just like GET requests, except the body of the response is empty.
 This kind of request can be used when all you want is metadata about a file but don't need to transport all of the file's data.

-### 5.2 Find the size of a resource
+### 5.2 Optional: Find the size of a resource

 Let's look at the  [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) of the fetch response from section 5.1 to determine the size of __examples/words.txt__.

-Complete the function called <code>logSize</code> in TODO 5.2.
-The function should accept a response object as input.
-The function should log the `content-length` header from the response object.
-The function should then return the response.
+Complete the function called `logSize` in TODO 5.2.
+The function accepts a response object as input.
+The function should log the `content-length` of the response.
+To do this, you need to access the  [headers](https://developer.mozilla.org/en-US/docs/Web/API/Response/headers) property of the response, and use the headers object's  [get](https://developer.mozilla.org/en-US/docs/Web/API/Headers/get) method.
+After logging the the `content-length` header, the function should then return the response.

-<strong>Hint:</strong> You will need to use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Headers/get">get()</a> method on the `headers` property of the response object.

 Then replace the `headRequest` function with the following code: